DeLaGuardo/yoda/README.md

 yoda init
 ```

 Now you will get **docker** folder created in your project.
-Next step is prepare Dockerfile that located in docker/images folder.
+Next step is to prepare the Dockerfile that is located in the docker/images folder.
-You can setup docker build options in file docker/Buildfile.
+You can setup the `docker build` options in file docker/Buildfile.

-Now you can add container to your project.
+Now you can add a container to your project.

 ```bash
 yoda add container-name
 ```

-Change template for docker-compose.yml file in docker/containers/container-name/container.yml.
+Change a template for the docker-compose.yml file in docker/containers/container-name/container.yml.

 We are done.
 Build it and start with just one command now: